-Adult social care underwent a re-organisation in October 2020, in preparation for the move towards the two unitary authorities in April 2021.
+Adult social care in Northamptonshire underwent a re-organisation in October 2020. this was in preparation for the move towards the two unitary authorities in April 2021.

 The restructure provided the opportunity to look at providing adult social care on a localised level, and a new model of working to support people in Northamptonshire to live life to their fullest potential and aspirations.